“BIRTH OF PHARAOH” CHAPTER 2

 I have no anger to you in any way.
 I was on my way to breach the Hidden Wall for this is something I alone, of all space travelers, know how to do at once.
 And I approached this particular spot without knowing something like you would be here living on this silly place for all eons!
 I thought creatures like you were long-since departed, one way or another!

 Presses my mind for the facts, claims my pod would not have gone much further for I would smack into the Hidden Wall and fry.
-Blocks her understanding of my voyage plans.
-Claims I should relax.
+Blocking her understanding of my voyage plans.
+She claims I should relax.
 Death with her means rebirth in her personal army.
 Feels like I’ve been with her before.
 And why should she fight off her hunger anymore?

 My flesh is still on fire or, at least, it feels terrible right now.